 Career in Audiology

 Audiologists are involved into the whole process of obtaining measures of various aspects of audition, deciding which test to conduct next, determining probable cause of the hearing loss and putting it all together to achieve a complete picture of a patient’s hearing status.
-Audiologists also fit patients with hearing aides and other devices and act as counselors for people adjusting to hearing loss.
+Audiologists also fit patients with hearing aids and other devices and act as counselors for people adjusting to hearing loss.

 Audiologists work in public and private hospitals and healthcare centers.
 Job opportunities are also offered in NGOs and schools for hearing impaired children.
 Various diploma and degree programmes are offered in Audiology through different government and public funded colleges, institutions and medical schools.